 Why invest in real estate in Hungary?

-Looking to invest in real estate in Hungary?
-Here's what you need to know about this booming real estate market.
+Are you looking to make a real estate investment in Hungary?
+Here's what you need to know about this real estate market that has been booming for several years.

-Hungary has seen a surge in foreign investment for several years.
-However, some investors remain wary of venturing into an unfamiliar real estate market.
+Hungary has seen an increase in foreign investment for several years.
+However, some investors remain hesitant to venture into a real estate market they are unfamiliar with.

-Investing in a foreign real estate market, however, offers an additional possibility when local real estate markets prove too expensive or can no longer offer attractive rental yields.
+Investing in a foreign real estate market offers an additional possibility when local real estate markets prove too expensive or can no longer offer attractive rental returns.

-To give an overview of the market and the reasons for its attractiveness, let us highlight 6 key factors: the ease of access to Hungary for foreign real estate investors, Hungary's economic growth, its dizzying real estate growth, foreign investment statistics, prices and taxes on a real estate purchase in Hungary as well as the reasons for the attractiveness of this country internationally.
+To give an overview of the market and the reasons for its attractiveness, let's highlight 6 key factors: the ease of access to Hungary for foreign real estate investors, Hungary's economic growth, its dizzying real estate growth, foreign investment statistics, prices and taxes on a real estate purchase in Hungary, and the reasons for the country's international attractiveness.

 Easy access to Hungary

-Budapest Airport continues to expand and the number of passengers continues to increase.
+Budapest Airport continues its expansion and the number of passengers continues to increase.

-As foreign investors, it is therefore very easy to travel to Hungary quickly, even for very short periods.
+As foreign investors, it is therefore very easy to travel to Hungary quickly and even for very short periods.

 Hungarian economic growth in figures

-Hungary's economic growth is at the top of the European Union ranking.
+Hungary's economic growth is in the upper range compared to other countries in the European Union.

 Thus, in 2018, growth was 4.6% and the forecasts for 2019 are just as promising.